Learning Password Best Practices Through In-Task Instruction: Discussion

-\textbf{Immediate and rule-linked feedback.} Our analyses use the set of rules participants were shown during the Test Phase as recovered by the procedure in \S~\ref{subsubsec:tip_reconstruction}.
+\textbf{Immediate and rule-linked feedback.} Our analyses use the set of rules participants were shown during the Test Phase as recovered by the procedure in \S\ref{subsubsec:tip_reconstruction}.
 This procedure links each item of guidance to a named rule in Table~\ref{tab:rule_set}.
-Consistent with this interpretation, participants tended to resolve the mapped rules in their Post-testing Phase passwords (Figure~\ref{fig:tip_compliance}A; Appendix Table~\ref{tab:tip_compliance_bygroup}), and many resolved all mapped rules (Figure~\ref{fig:tip_compliance}B).
+Consistent with this interpretation, participants tended to resolve the mapped rules in their Post-testing Phase passwords (Figure~\ref{fig:tip_compliance}(A); Appendix Table~\ref{tab:tip_compliance_bygroup}), and many resolved all mapped rules (Figure~\ref{fig:tip_compliance}(B)).

 In particular, these pedagogical frictions recommend a minimal change and leave the user in direct control of how to satisfy it.
-This pairing of a concrete instruction with an immediate opportunity to act supports psychological capability and opportunity, e.g., \cite{michie2011behaviour}.
-Rule-level analyses corroborate this view: when instructions were simple to operationalize, such as \textit{Length} or \textit{Uppercase}, compliance reached ceiling, whereas \textit{Symbol} showed more residual misses, consistent with a higher search cost or uncertainty about which characters qualify (Figure~\ref{fig:per_rule_compliance}A; Table~\ref{tab:per_rule_compliance}).
+This pairing of a concrete instruction with an immediate opportunity to act supports psychological capability and opportunity, e.g., \cite{michie2011behaviour,petty2012communication}.
+Rule-level analyses corroborate this view: when instructions were simple to operationalize, such as \textit{Length} or \textit{Uppercase}, compliance reached ceiling, whereas \textit{Symbol} showed more residual misses, consistent with a higher search cost or uncertainty about which characters qualify (Figure~\ref{fig:tip_compliance}(C); Table~\ref{tab:per_rule_compliance}).

 \textbf{Interactive acknowledgment.} In T3, users briefly acknowledged guidance before proceeding.
 This light-touch action served two roles.
 First, it ensured attention.
 Acknowledgment requires a momentary shift from scanning to recognition, which can reduce the chance that a tip is ignored.
 Second, the acknowledgment click constitutes a small active \textit{enactment} step.
 Evidence from memory research shows that performing an action during encoding strengthens later memory, particularly in brief learning episodes~\cite{roediger2006power}.
-These mechanisms are consistent with the higher all-rules-resolved rates in T3 (Figure~\ref{fig:tip_compliance}B) and with the stronger rule-specific knowledge retention observed in T3 (Figure~\ref{fig:bka_per_rule_by_group}).
+These mechanisms are consistent with the higher all-rules-resolved rates in T3 (Figure~\ref{fig:tip_compliance}(B)).